Who’s Got Your Backup? Are You Confident in Your Data Backup?

 Using the list of data, you can easily identify how much data you need to backup and evaluate how often it should be backed up, and how long your backup needs to be retained.
 For highly critical data, you may wish to have two separate types of backup to ensure your data is available when you need it.

-There are a number of good backup options available to businesses today: tape, DVDs, external hard drives, and online backup.
+There are a number of good backup options available to businesses today: external hard drives, backup and disaster recovery appliances, online backup and even the old standby, tape.
 The more data you have to backup will help determine which of these media formats best meets your backup needs.
 Again, you may wish to implement more than one backup solution to increase your overall data protection.

-If, for example, you opt for a tape backup solution, get a tape drive big enough to hold all your data.
-Keep it simple and do not substitute more complicated processes and additional labor to try to make an undersized tape system work.
-If your data doesn’t fit on one tape of the largest size tape available, then consider upgrading to an autoloader and treat the magazine as a single virtual tape – changing the entire magazine every day.
+If, for example, you opt for a hard drive backup solution, get a hard drive big enough to hold all your data plus multiple revisions.
+Keep it simple and do not substitute more complicated processes and additional labor to try to make an unweldy system work.

 Next consider your backup schedule.
-There’s a whole theory and science to backup rotations.
+There’s a whole theory and science to backup rotations and retention periods.
 As a result, we recommend that you skip to step number 2 – keep it simple.
 The more complex your system and schedule, the greater the chance that there will be a failure.

 The most simple setup is to backup everything, everyday, with very limited and standardized exclusions.
-If at all possible, avoid incremental or differential backups.
-When incremental or differential backups are used, there is a corresponding increase in the number of tapes/media required for a restore.
+If at all possible, avoid incremental backups that do not roll-up changes on a regular basis.
+When incremental or differential backups are used, there is a corresponding increase in the number of backup files required for a restore.
 As a result, the chance of a successful restore decreases.
-Keep it Simple: Get a tape drive big enough to hold all your data.
+Keep it Simple: Get a device big enough to hold all your data.

 Another “Keep It Simple Tip”